boidushya/better-lyrics/STYLING.md

 ```

 This rule makes certain elements transparent when the player page is open, allowing the lyrics to be more prominent.
-Since the Custom CSS you write is injected into the page, you can override pretty much any style on the page.
+Since the Custom CSS you write is injected into the page, you can override pretty much any style relevant to YouTube Music.

 The CSS also adds a custom background to the player page: